tmschx/bash-sysadmin/README.md

-# Bash scripts for system administration
+# Linux scripts for system administration

-Some bash scripts for Linux system administration tasks
+Some scripts for Linux system administration tasks

-This repository contains a number of bash scripts used on Ubuntu to easy some system administrations tasks.
+This repository contains a number of scripts used on Ubuntu to easy some system administrations tasks.
+Most scripts are for the [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) shell.
 Please feel to use the scripts, use them as an example or copy the tricks you need from them.
 All scripts contain in-code explanation and comments (some more than others).

+## Repository structure

+This repository is organised in the following three directories:

+* `home/` contains bash login scripts found in a user's home directory
+* `motd/` contains message-of-the-day scripts, usually found in `/etc/update-motd.d`
+* `scripts/` contains shell scripts

+## Shell script

+Overview of shell scripts in `scripts/`:

 | Script         | Description |
 | -------------- | ----------- |